fabiobm/subreddit-time-period/README.md

 `start_date` and `end_date` are the dates of the start and the end, respectively, of the time period you wish to view, in the format `dd/mm/yyyy` (so, for example, January 5, 2017 is `05/01/2017`).

 The last two arguments, `start_time` and `end_time`, are optional and represent the starting time and ending time (to go along with the dates) of the time period specified, in the format `HH:MM` (24-hour).
 If they aren't supplied, the starting time is assumed to be `00:00` and the ending time `23:59`.

+Obs.: Reddit interprets the date and time as being in UTC.